-- Vinification & Ageing: the Winery has made in recent years significant investments in the latest equipment so as to be able to maximise the quality potential, in particular micro-fermenters, 500 and 700 litre French oak tonneaux and 25 and 50 HL French oak casks.
+- Vinification and ageing: the Winery has made in recent years significant investments in the latest equipment so as to be able to maximise the quality potential, in particular micro-fermenters, 10, 15, 25, 30 and 50 HL French oak casks and 500 and 700 litre French oak tonneaux

 - Alcoholic fermentations should be carried out using wild yeast strains that are native to the Barolo region.

-- Malolactic fermentations of the Barolo crus should take place spontaneously in French tonneaux, followed by an ageing of 32 months either in tonneaux or large casks, depending on the exigences of each wine.
+- Malolactic fermentations of the Barolo should take place spontaneously in wood, followed by a long ageing in traditional casks and tonneaux, depending on the exigences of each wine.